adrianboston/rsnap/README.md

 # rsnap (rsync-based Time Machine–style backups)

-`rsnap` is a lightweight macOS backup utility written in shell script.
-It uses `rsync` and hard links to create efficient, incremental, snapshot-based backups — similar in spirit to Time Machine, but simpler and fully transparent.
+`rsnap` is a lightweight macOS backup utility that uses `rsync` and hard links to create efficient, incremental, snapshot-based backups — similar in spirit to Time Machine, but simpler and fully transparent.
 Hardlinks allow you to restore previous versions with minimal disk usage.
 A full backup will be done every 7 backups.

-A key distinction is that rsnap is file-level hard-link snapshots opposed to block0level offered by Time Machine as outlined in the following comparison:
+A key distinction is that `rsnap` is file-level hard-link snapshots opposed to block-level offered by Time Machine as outlined in the following comparison:

 Block-level snapshots (Time Machine on APFS)

 - APFS-only: Block-level snapshots rely on APFS features like copy-on-write and metadata tracking.
-- Cannot use on HFS+, exFAT, or network shares that don’t support APFS snapshots.
+- Cannot use on `HFS+`, `exFAT`, or network shares that don’t support `APFS` snapshots.
 - Speed & efficiency: Very fast for large files because unchanged blocks are never copied.
 - Limitation: You’re tied to APFS for both source and destination volumes to get the snapshot magic.

 File-level hard-link snapshots (rsnap)

-- Filesystem-agnostic: Works on APFS, HFS+, ext4, XFS, etc.
+- Filesystem-agnostic: Works on `APFS`, `HFS+`, `ext4`, `XFS`, `exFAT`, etc.
 - Mechanism: Hard links to unchanged files; new files or changed files are copied.
 - Trade-offs: Slower for huge files that change slightly (entire file is copied if modified).
 - Flexibility: Can back up to external drives, network mounts, or any filesystem that supports hard links.